UAE: 50-year-old Emirati motorcyclist defies age by riding solo across GCC in 8 days

 But the 50-year-old's motorcycling passion extends far beyond long-distance trips.
 Within the UAE, he is a familiar face on the roads, often commuting to work on his beloved Harley-Davidson.
 Al Zaghrouni, who works in the armed forces, used to ride on bike to work for some time.

 He used bikes for his daily tasks, even when the weather was extremely hot.
-"Even in the summer, I used the bike because it is impossible for me to stop riding for 6 months.
-They tell me, 'It's hot,' and I tell them, 'It's hot, but I have to go on the bike.'
+"Even in the summer, I used the bike because it is impossible for me to stop riding for six months.
+They tell me, 'It's hot', and I tell them, 'It's hot, but I have to go on the bike.'"

 In the Emirates, Al Zaghrouni did not leave any place untouched, travelling from Abu Dhabi to Ras Al Khaimah, Dibba, Hatta, and Fujairah.
 He would join with various teams and agree on the route, making stops for food and drinks along the way.